How to Teach an Autistic Child to Communicate: ABA Approaches

 • Builds independence: Children learn to advocate for themselves.

-Case example: In our sessions with a Richmond family, teaching their child to use PECS (Picture Exchange Communication System) reduced daily meltdowns by 50% within two months.
+Case example: In our sessions with a Locust Grove family, teaching their child to use PECS (Picture Exchange Communication System) reduced daily meltdowns by 50% within two months.

 ABA Approaches to Communication